4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 **Method:** `GET` -->

-The application enforces four business rules in the service layer (`com.example.demo.business`), each traceable to a specific use case in the Requirements Engineering paper.
+The application enforces five business rules in the service layer (`com.example.demo.business`), each traceable to a specific use case in the Requirements Engineering paper.

 **Rule 1 — Role-based product visibility (UC 301)**